 Does an Arizona Resale Certificate Expire?

-To ensure the buyer’s information is up-to-date, the Department of Revenue strongly encourages certificates by updated each year, however will accept certificates for up to four years provided the TPT number is verified each calendar year.
+To ensure the buyer’s information is up-to-date, the Department of Revenue strongly encourages certificates by updated each year, however, they will accept certificates for up to four years provided the TPT number is verified each calendar year.

 Are sellers required to accept resale certificates?